diamante-io/Diamante-Net-Core/docs/ledger.md

 	concatenating all the entries, it is not the same value since the bucket list deduplicates changed entries incrementally.

- 4. Finally, `HcNet-core` can be configured to upload detailed historical records of all the transactions, including all or most of the ledgers' content, to persistent long-term storage.
+ 4. Finally, `DiamNet-core` can be configured to upload detailed historical records of all the transactions, including all or most of the ledgers' content, to persistent long-term storage.
 This record can be used to audit the full ledger chain's history, and is used to catch-up new nodes and nodes